Skip to main content

 Can I see a sample of my packaging before I order?

-Fravocado ice cream printed tub packaging sleeves UK with Newton PrintYes you can – there’s usually a small cost associated with this depending on the product.
+printing questions about packaging with Newton PrintYes you can – there’s usually a small cost associated with this depending on the product.
 If it’s a new line for you, we highly recommend that you see a sample first to make sure you’re happy with everything.

 We usually print the samples using a different process to the final production run – digital rather than litho printing – so it won’t be to the finished quality but good enough to check.